 - 10 drops food coloring or to desired shade

 - In a small bowl mix together the flour, salt and baking soda.1 cup flour, 1 teaspoon baking soda, ½ teaspoon salt

-- Bake for 18-21 minutes in the center of the oven at 350°F. A toothpick inserted into a cupcake should come out clean.
+- Bake for 15-17 minutes in the center of the oven at 350°, until a toothpick inserted into the cupcakes come out clean.

 - Allow to cool in the pan on a cooling rack.